adityam/MDP.jl/README.md

 * `tolerance` (default `1e-4`): Stop the iteration when sup-norm of `v - v_opt`
   is less than `tolerance`, where `v_opt` is the optimal solution.

+      To speed up convergence, we use span seminorm and do a correction before returning the value function.
+See Puterman Sec 6.6 for details.

 * `intial_v` (default, an all zeros-vector).